kubenext/lissio/docs/FAQ.md

 2. Extract the tarball or zip where `X.Y` is the release version:

     ```sh
-    $ tar -xzvf ~/Downloads/octant_0.X.Y_Linux-64bit.tar.gz
+    $ tar -xzvf ~/Downloads/lissio_0.X.Y_Linux-64bit.tar.gz
-    octant_0.X.Y_Linux-64bit/README.md
+    lissio_0.X.Y_Linux-64bit/README.md
-    octant_0.X.Y_Linux-64bit/octant
+    lissio_0.X.Y_Linux-64bit/lissio
     ```

 3. Verify it runs:

     ```sh
-    $ ./octant_0.X.Y_Linux-64bit/octant version
+    $ ./lissio_0.X.Y_Linux-64bit/lissio version
     ```

 ### Building from Source

-Octant can be built from source with the 'Quick Start' instructions found here: [https://github.com/kubenext/lissio/blob/master/HACKING.md](https://github.com/kubenext/lissio/blob/master/HACKING.md)
+Lissio can be built from source with the 'Quick Start' instructions found here: [https://github.com/kubenext/lissio/blob/master/HACKING.md](https://github.com/kubenext/lissio/blob/master/HACKING.md)

 ### Upgrading

-The process of upgrading Octant will depend on how you installed it.
-Generally, you can use Update or Upgrade functions of the package manager you used to install Octant. (e.g. brew upgrade octant)
+The process of upgrading Lissio will depend on how you installed it.
+Generally, you can use Update or Upgrade functions of the package manager you used to install Lissio. (e.g. brew upgrade lissio)

 If you downloaded a pre-built binary, you could download the new version and replace the old one manually.

 If you built from source, you would pull the latest from the remote origin (master or the specific release branch), and re-run the *make* build command (e.g. make ci-quick)

-## Q: How can I contribute to Octant?
+## Q: How can I contribute to Lissio?

-Octant is a community-driven project, and as such welcomes new contributors from the community.
+Lissio is a community-driven project, and as such welcomes new contributors from the community.

 Ways you can contribute with a Pull Request:
 - Documentation
     - See something wrong or missing from our docs?
     - Do you have a unique use-case not documented?
-- Octant core
+- Lissio core
-    - Octant is written mostly in Golang and Angular.
+    - Lissio is written mostly in Golang and Angular.
 Our hacking guide can be found [here](https://github.com/kubenext/lissio/blob/master/HACKING.md)
 - Plugins
-    - Octant has a very extensible plugin model designed to let contributors add functionality.
-A plugin can read objects, and allows users to add components to Octant's views.
+    - Lissio has a very extensible plugin model designed to let contributors add functionality.
+A plugin can read objects, and allows users to add components to Lissio's views.
-    - A sample plugin is available [here](https://github.com/kubenext/lissio/blob/master/cmd/octant-sample-plugin)
+    - A sample plugin is available [here](https://github.com/kubenext/lissio/blob/master/cmd/lissio-sample-plugin)
-    - A list of community plugins for Octant will be assembled soon
+    - A list of community plugins for Lissio will be assembled soon

 New contributors will need to sign a CLA (contributor license agreement).
 We also ask that a changelog entry is included with your pull request.
 Details are described in our [contributing](https://github.com/kubenext/lissio/blob/master/CONTRIBUTING.md) documentation.